 — Dr. Linus Pauling

-The ideate step should involve everything from back of the envelope sketches to functional prototypes.
-The outcome will be ideas in a testable form.
+The ideate step should involve everything from back of the envelope sketches to mockups and stories.
+The outcome should always be materials that express ideas.

-When I was working with BeachFix we used inVision to prototype journeys through the app by transitioning between different screen designs.
+When I was working with BeachFix we used InVision to prototype journeys through the app by transitioning between all the different screen designs.
+We could then talk about the app as if it existed, but we only did about a tenth of the work to get there.

 Be careful not to linger on ideas for too long though.
 It's a comfortable place to be compared with the next step.
 When ideas must come into contact with the real world.

-Validation is tough.
-It requires a detached perspective so that outcomes aren't clouded.
-There's nothing wrong with hoping ideas pass the validation test, but always prepare for them to fail.
+Validation requires a detached perspective so that outcomes aren't clouded.
+There's nothing wrong with hoping ideas pass the validation test, but it's best to approach them with a curious mind.

 Why test ideas in the first place?
 Because who wants to spend time working on something that will be a flop on release?

-Testing ideas gives you a signal whether or not you're onto something.
-Put bluntly, validation tells you if something is worth building.
+Done right, testing ideas gives you a signal whether or not you're onto something.
+To put it bluntly: validation tells you if something is worth building.

 How do you test an idea?
 It's a good question that benefits from some creative thinking.
-The golden rule for validation seems to be to put an accurate representation of your idea in front of the users you think couldn't live without it, and observe carefully.
+The golden rule for validation seems to be to put an accurate representation of your idea in front of the users you think couldn't live without it.
+Then observe carefully.

 To test Ripcast I built a simple demo and then started trying to track down some target users.
 I introduced it on networks like Reddit, to friends via twitter and email, and asked for feedback if they liked it.
 The response I received back was pretty weak, but now and again somebody would love it.